mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 The [Transform API](https://datahub-spec.s3.eu-central-1.amazonaws.com/transform.html) is available for Mendix users who do not deploy to the Mendix cloud.
 It extracts the information from the `dependencies.json` file.
 The API returns a response that can be used in the request bodies for the PUT published endpoints and PUT consumed endpoints calls to the Data Hub API.

-Information this is not returned by the Transform API and which should be specified separately are listed in [Optional Values not Obtained from `dependencies.json`](#not-in-depfile)
+Information that is not returned by the Transform API and which should be specified separately are listed in [Optional Values not Obtained from `dependencies.json`](#not-in-depfile)

 ### 5.1 Transform API Location

 The Transform API is available at: https://datahub-spec.s3.eu-central-1.amazonaws.com/transform.html.

 {{% alert type="info" %}}
-For the current release, the interactive features of the OpenAPI interface are not operational and therefore the **Try it out** feature does not work.
+For the current release, the interactive features of the Open API interface are not operational and therefore the **Try it out** feature does not work.
 {{% /alert %}}

 ### 5.2 Location of the `dependencies.json` file of an App